-Winter Island Park is a popular destination for boating, fishing, and bird watching.
+Winter Island Park is a popular boating, fishing, and bird-watching destination.
 It’s also the site of the Witch Trials Memorial: a bronze sculpture depicting various scenes from that dark chapter in Salem’s history.

 31. Salem Willows

-If you want to experience the ocean, Salem Willows is a good place to go.
-It’s a waterfront park with plenty of grassy areas, so it’s a great place to stretch out and relax while you’re enjoying the view.
+If you want to experience the ocean, Salem Willows is a good place.
+It’s a waterfront park with plenty of grassy areas, so it’s a great place to stretch out and relax while enjoying the view.

-The park is also home to an amusement park called “Fun Land” (it closed in 2017), which has been around since 1846.
-You can still see some old-timey attractions like bumper cars, but most of them have been removed or repurposed for other uses now.
+The park is also home to an amusement park called “Fun Land” (closed in 2017), which has been around since 1846.
+You can still see some old-timey attractions like bumper cars, but most have been removed or repurposed for other uses.

 32. Waikiki Beach

 A beautiful and quiet place to spend the afternoon for sure.
-Waikiki Beach won’t disappoint you, this is a superb spot to submerge in calm water.
-You can take a stroll with your family, friends, in a couple, or with a special one and see the beautiful sunset here.
+Waikiki Beach won’t disappoint you.
+This is a superb spot to submerge in calm water.
+You can walk with your family, friends, in a couple, or with a special one and see the beautiful sunset here.